Covid 19 coronavirus: No new cases, but 'we can't afford Covid-19 fatigue to set in'

 There are no new cases of Covid-19 in New Zealand.

-Director-General of Health Ashley Bloomfield said 5 of the previously reported cases are recovered, meaning there are now 22 active cases in managed isolation in the country.
+Director-General of Health Ashley Bloomfield said five previously reported cases are now recovered, meaning there are 22 active cases in managed isolation in the country.

-He said one single case outside managed isolation could turn into a wider outbreak if people were not vigilant.
+But he issued a warning for New Zealanders, saying one single case outside managed isolation could turn into a wider outbreak if people were not vigilant.

 "We have worked too hard to let that happen here," Bloomfield said at today's Covid-19 update.